California CSLB Bonds

 In Addition to the $25,000 License Bond

 Both bonds must be maintained simultaneously.
-The qualifying individual bond does not replace the standard license bond.
+The BQI does not replace the standard contractor license bond.

 📋